South Dakota Tobacco Control Program Community/School Partnership Grants

 - American Indians

-Community/School Partnership grants are awarded to local government and nonprofit community-based organizations, coalitions, and groups that support the mission of the SD-TCP.
+Community/School Partnership grants are awarded to local government and nonprofit community-based organizations, coalitions, and groups that support the mission of the South Dakota Tobacco Cessation Plan.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.